Softy107/The-Indigo-Upright-Piano/README.md

 The Hupfeld-Leipzig branch of the Indigo Upright Piano, is a recording of a diffrent piano entirely, but still out of tune, giving it a simmilar sound.
 The colour piano soundfonts work on descriptions, so more pianos might be used for 1 soundfont.

-This piano has not yet been recorded, the recording is scheduled for 21.6. as I am home alone and can record in peace.

 This soundfont (will) Includes :

  - 29 samples (A, C, D#, F#)